 [24] The children of Azmaveth, forty and two.

-[25] The children of Kirjath-arim, Chephirah, and Beeroth, seven hundred and
+[25] The children of Kirjath-arim, Chephirah, and Beeroth, seven hundred and forty and three.

 [26] The children of Ramah and Geba, six hundred twenty and one.